-Microfinance Americas 100 ranks the top performing MFIs in the South America and measures their performance on the three pillars of outreach, efficiency, and transparency.
+Microfinance Americas 100 ranks the top-performing MFIs in South America and measures their performance on the three pillars of outreach, efficiency, and transparency.
 Each MFI obtains a certain score by combining the indicators that comprise each pillar.

 Download the 2010 edition of Microfinance Americas – The Top 100

 This year’s ranking is particularly noteworthy.
 It shows that—even in the wake of an international financial crisis—microfinance in Latin America and the Caribbean continues to excel with growing portfolios and acceptable levels of arrears.
 Of course, quality control happens at a cost: returns on assets of the top 100 institutions have gone down from 2.9 percent in 2008 to 2.2 percent by the end of 2009, due mainly to decreased portfolio incomes and increased reserves.
 The ranking also shows a marked absence of institutions from Central America primarily because they did not achieve the minimum levels of sustainability required.